farspeak/farspeak-cli/README.md

 - `--query <query>`: Query to inquire the entity.

 ### Example Command - Single File
-    JS:
-    ./cli.js --filename path/to/your/file.txt --template path/to/your/template.yaml --query 'your query here'
-    SH:

       ./cli.sh --filename path/to/your/file.txt --template path/to/your/template.yaml --query 'your query here'

 ### Example Command - Directory
-    JS:
-    ./cli.js --directory --template path/to/your/template.yaml --query 'your query here'
-    SH:

     ./cli.sh --directory --template path/to/your/template.yaml --query 'your query here'

 ### Example Output